 This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

-Living less than 20 minutes from Disneyland means we spend lots of time here.
+Living less than 20 minutes from Disneyland means we spend lots of time at Disneyland.
 I got my pass when Milana was just 6 months old and she got hers when she turned 3, and we have been coming several times a month since!
 No matter when you come, you’ll find magical things to do and see.
 But perhaps the best time to come to the land is during the holiday season.
 Halloween is one of our favorite times at Disneyland.
-Halloween time runs from September 7th-October 31st this year and is definitely worth a visit!
+Halloween time runs from September 6th-October 31st this year and is definitely worth a visit!
 The park is beautifully decorated and there are seasonal activities and foods all over both parks.
 This post will focus on mainly the attractions/foods/activities available during the Halloween season.
-This year, California Adventure’s Cars Land will be decked out for Halloween again, which means you can see awesome decor and eat some yummy treats in both parks.
+California Adventure’s Cars Land will also be decked out for Halloween, which means you can see awesome decor and eat some yummy treats in both parks.
 Some of these photos are from previous years, but they apply to this year too so I am not replacing them just adding new ones.
 Most of the treats are the same, I will update as we discover new ones!
 And if you want to save some money at Disney, I highly recommend getting the Disney Rewards Visa.
 Not only will you get a $200 statement credit after spending $500 in the first 3 months (hello free tickets!), but you can use it for special character appearances throughout the parks.

 This is one of our favorite reasons to visit, the food and snacks offered during this time are really good, not to mention very photogenic!
 Here’s a list of items we recently tried and where you can find them.